 Finding ways to connect to the consumer directly has never been more critical.
-Even though the pandemic has hampered operations, the retail industry must accelerate digital transformation and tweak the customer journey to thrive.
-So how well is it succeeding?
+The retail industry must accelerate digital transformation and tweak the customer journey to stay afloat and thrive.

-This growth imperative comes against a backdrop where technology blurs industry boundaries and opens new possibilities in every aspect of retail from marketing and procurement to sales, planning, and logistics.
-Of course, the capability existed before the pandemic, but its adoption has been massively accelerated, with 50% of consumers saying the way they use technology has changed for the better since the pandemic, while 37% are shopping online for products they previously bought in stores.
+These days, technology blurs industry boundaries and opens new possibilities in every aspect of retail — from marketing and procurement to sales, planning, and logistics.
+Interestingly, 50% of consumers say the way they use technology has changed for the better since the pandemic, and concurrently, 37% are now purchasing products online that they used to buy in physical stores.

 Need assistance with retail software development?
 We’re here to help

 What are the challenges associated with digital transformation in retail?

 Retailers are not new to disruption: they have faced the entry of online competitors, startups, and marketplaces for years.
 However, many have not been on the cutting edge and have responded to, rather than anticipated, these risks.

 Whatever digital transformation entails for the retail industry requires a solid foundation.
 Whether the focus is customer data management, increased product availability or order visibility, ROI evaluation and risk assessment should be taken into account, alongside the following challenges: